 Like all important topics, the conversations we have with our kids about technology are not one and done.
 The technology will change and as your kids demonstrate greater responsibility, your boundaries should, too.
 Limits will be tested, agreements will be broken and there will be feelings, it’s what you do in these moments that really matter.

 With that in mind, I will make an argument for developing some skills around connection and communication.
 In fact, the communication strategies that you’ll learn in our classes extend beyond parenting and apply to all of your relationships at home and at work.
-We have two, four-week online classes beginning June 1st, Encouragement!
+We have two, four-week online classes that begin on the first Saturday of each month.
+Encouragement!
 Building Your Child’s Confidence from the Inside Out and Redefining Discipline: A No Gimmicks Guide to Raising Responsible, Respectful Kids.
-We’re taking the month of July off, so don’t wait, register today!